 As is common in the mineral exploration industry, the Company may acquire or dispose of all, or a portion of, an exploration and evaluation asset under an option agreement.
 Option agreements typically call for the payment of cash, issue of shares and/or incurrence of exploration and evaluation costs over a period of time, often several years, entirely at the discretion of the optionee.
 The Company recognizes amounts payable under an option agreement when the amount is due and when the Company has no contractual rights to avoid making the payment.
 The Company recognizes amounts receivable under an option agreement only when the optionee has irrevocably committed to the transfer of economic resources to the Company, which often occurs only when the amount is received.
-Amounts received under option agreements reduce the capitalized costs of the exploration and evaluation assets to \$nil, and are then recognized in the Company's net loss.
+Amounts received under option agreements reduce the capitalized costs of the exploration and evaluation assets to \$nil, and are then recognized in the Company's profit or loss.

-d) Vehicles
+d) Vehicles and equipment

-Vehicles are stated at cost, net of accumulated depreciation and impairment losses, if any.
+Vehicles and equipment are stated at cost, net of accumulated depreciation and impairment losses, if any.
 Expenditures that materially increase the life of the assets are capitalized.
 Ordinary repairs and maintenance are expensed as incurred.
-Depreciation is calculated on a straight-line basis over the estimated useful life of the asset.
-The vehicle's residual value, useful life and method of depreciation are reviewed at each financial year-end and adjusted prospectively if appropriate.
+Depreciation is calculated on a straight-line basis over the estimated useful life of the asset (estimated at 4 years).
+The vehicle or equipment's residual value, useful life and method of depreciation are reviewed at each financial year-end and adjusted prospectively if appropriate.

-Vehicles are derecognized upon disposal or when no future economic benefits are expected from its use.
-Any gain or loss arising on derecognition of the vehicle (calculated as the difference between the net disposal proceeds and the carrying value of the asset) is included in the consolidated statements of operations and comprehensive loss in the year the asset is derecognized.
+Vehicles and equipment are derecognized upon disposal or when no future economic benefits are expected from its use.
+Any gain or loss arising on derecognition of the vehicle or equipment (calculated as the difference between the net disposal proceeds and the carrying value of the asset) is included in the profit or loss in the year the asset is derecognized.